NazrinUFO/VrcLovenseConnect/README.md

 # Avatar Setup
 ## Interaction Types
-There are two modes of interaction for VRCLovenseConnect, named "Touch" and "Proximity".
+There are two modes of interaction for VRCLovenseConnect, named "Proximity" and "Touch".

+- In "Proximity" mode, the intensity will be proportionate to the distance between the border of a Contact Sender and the center of a Contact Receiver, within its area of effect.
 - In "Touch" mode, just having a Contact Sender touch a Contact Receiver will activate your toy, with an intensity set by the config.json file.
-- In "Proximity" mode, the intensity will be proportionate to the distance between the border of a Contact Sender and the center of a Contact Receiver, within its area of effect.

-### "Touch" Mode
+### "Proximity" Mode (Recommended)
-> *02/04/2022*: **WARNING**, the current Open Beta SDK does NOT allow setting up other values than 0 or 1, so the use of a boolean may give unexpected results.
-It is recommended to use "Proximity" mode instead, although this should be fixed in the near future.

-Your avatar requires a spherical Contact Receiver with the Receiver Type set as "Constant" and the Parameter Type set as a boolean.
+Your avatar requires a spherical Contact Receiver with the Receiver Type set as "Proximity".

 Set it up to interact with any Contact Sender you want, whether it's a standard (hands, head...) or a custom one (for examples, see "Recommended Contacts Setup" in the DPS section further below).

 This Contact Receiver has to be "Local Only" and generate a parameter with the same name as in the config.json file ("LovenseHaptics" by default).
 Reminder that parameters are case-sensitive.

-Finally, add a boolean in your avatar's Expression Parameters with the same name, default to "false" and no saving.
+Finally, add a float in your avatar's Expression Parameters with the same name, default to zero and no saving.

-### "Proximity" Mode
+### "Touch" Mode
+> **WARNING**: In "Touch" mode, disabling the Contact Receiver while it's being touched will *not* stop the toy because no OSC message will be sent to update the toy (even with a Parameter Driver).
+Make sure that no Contact Sender is touching your Contact Receiver before toggling it off.

-The setup is not very different from "Touch" mode.
+The setup is not very different from "Proximity" mode.
 Just change these settings:

-- The Contact Receiver must have the Receiver Type set as "Proximity" and the Parameter Type set as a float.
+- The Contact Receiver must have the Receiver Type set as "Constant".
-- Instead of a boolean, add a float in your avatar's Expression Parameters, default to zero and no saving.
+- Instead of a float, add a boolean in your avatar's Expression Parameters, default to "false" and no saving.

 ## Dynamic Penetration System
 ### Contacts Setup